MetaCell/geppetto-meta/README.md

 For information about how this fits into [Geppetto](http://www.geppetto.org/) refer to the umbrella project [org.geppetto](https://github.com/openworm/org.geppetto) on GitHub.

-# Geppetto Showcase
+# Geppetto Core

-Geppetto's showcase of components & features
+The Core components of Geppetto Client (work in progress)

 # Geppetto UI